NCAR/FastEddy-model/docs/binary_output.rst

    float coordsSN(nProfs) ;
    float coordsWE(nProfs) ;

 :code:`coordType` = 0 is used when the coordinates are specified based on latitude (:code:`coordsLat`), and longitude (:code:`coordsLon`).
 Alternatively, the cartesian x,y coordinates refered to the FastEddy domain grid can be specified.
-In that case :code:`coordType` = 1 and :code:`coordsLat`,:code:`coordsLon` are replaced by :code:`coordsSN` and :code:`coordsWE`.
+In that case :code:`coordType` = 1 and :code:`coordsLat`, :code:`coordsLon` are replaced by :code:`coordsSN` and :code:`coordsWE`.

 A python script (**/scripts/python_utilities/post-processing/FEtowersToNetCDF.py**) to convert the profile binary files into a single aggregate netCDF output file is provided.
 The **towers.json** file controls the specifics of the conversion as follows: